Thinking about becoming an electrician? Joining an IBEW apprenticeship is an excellent way to being a career in the electrical trade.

 • Show successful completion of high school algebra or post high school algebra course with a passing grade

 • Provide an official transcript for high school and post high school education and training – GED records must be submitted.
-All transcripts must be submitted by the applicant in a sealed envelope from the school.
-Do not have the school mail them to the JATC.

 STEP 2: SELECT A PROGRAM

 Not every apprenticeship offers all these programs.
 The outside lineman apprenticeship is only offered at training centers specifically tailored to that program.

 The aptitude test consists of two parts –Algebra and Functions, and Reading Comprehension.